 Sarah received a BSc (Hons) in Biological Chemistry from Leicester University and a PhD in Cancer Studies from Sheffield University.
 After completing postdoctoral research at the Universities of Leeds and Sheffield, she was appointed at Sheffield Hallam University in 2009.
 Her primary research interests involve the role of cell biology and immunotherapy in human disease with significant expertise in immunogenic phenotyping and biomarkers.

-Sarah teaches across the Faculty and is the Bioscience Lead for the Essentials of Bioscience for Nursing practice module.
+Sarah teaches across the College and is the Bioscience Lead for the Essentials of Bioscience for Nursing practice module.
 At postgraduate level, she leads two modules; Cellular and Molecular Basis of Cancer and Cellular Pathology.
-After receiving a Faculty inspirational teaching award in 2016, she was nominated for an outstanding student support award and an inspirational teaching award in 2017.
+After receiving a College inspirational teaching award in 2016, she was nominated for an outstanding student support award and an inspirational teaching award in 2017.
 Sarah was involved with the accreditation of the Biomedical Science degree.

 Dr Haywood-Small is a member of the BMRC Lab Management group; actively contributing to the development and implementation of research strategies in the BMRC.
 After receiving external funding in 2017, she began to establish a mesothelioma research group in collaboration with local charities and clinical partners in the NHS.